LimePoint/opschain-docs/docs/getting-started/README.md

 ```

 The resulting table will list all the changes run in the `Test` environment, in particular the change we just ran.
 The table doesn't provide much value with a single change, however in a team environment where multiple users are running changes, the change list allows users to know what changes their team have executed.

+For a better look and feel, you can view these same changes in the [Opschain web UI](#visit-the-opschain-web-ui), filtering the project to `Website` and the environment to `Test` if necessary.

 ### Setup OpsChain to run more advanced sample changes